WofWca/jumpcutter/README.md

 Skips silent parts in videos, in real time.

-Can be useful for watching lectures and other unedited videos.
+Can be useful for watching lectures, stream recordings (VODs), webinars, podcasts, and other unedited videos.

 Demo: